Design: Cindy Huang, Amanda Yang

 Talk about goals of the session, Pollo at a high level, and consent.

 Debrief responses to the initial survey and ask if they would like to elaborate.

 We decided the first stage of development would be helping professors run polls from their desktop before designing the student side.
 From prior research when creating the mobile app, we learned that exporting attendance for their grading software and being able to easily make and start polls are the top priorities for professors.

 Amanda and I worked to together to create a few high level explorations of the layout translating the mobile app to web.

-We decided to go with the sidebar navigation because it had the most familiarity with the mobile app.
+We decided to go with Iteration 1 because it had the most familiarity with the mobile app.
 It also allows for consistency since the sidebar could be easily modified to display classes, sessions, and questions.
 However, we needed to add an intermediate dashboard for a group for professors to view and export data.

 This flow tests whether professors understand how to create groups for their classes and individual sessions with questions for each lecture.

-This flow continues from the last to test if professors would have difficulties running polls during lectures.
+This flow continues from the last to test if professors understand how to run polls.

 This is an experimental feature that tests whether professors find value in an alternate flow for creating questions.
 Quick add allows question creation on the fly with generic question names and automatic A-D multiple choices.

 This study helped next semester's designers, Femi and Renee, to iterate on the question creation and exporting flows throughout Spring 2020.
 Pollo web was shipped in May (along with the iOS and Android apps) and the team is in touch with Cornell professors to use it in their classes!
 We are super excited, especially during a pandemic, to provide a free polling alternative that isn't restricted to being in a physical classroom.